LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Motivation

+In this paper, we focus on how well known optimization techniques can fit into the design of a proxy, specifically the API, as well as evaluate common techniques on real world datasets from our WhatsApp deployment~\ref{sec:deployment} which gives insights into their applicability~\ref{sec:evaluation}.
+Next, we review three areas of cost-optimization.

-The most important aspect in determining the cost of an LLM task is typically the choice of model.
-This choice could affect a number of factors like quality of responses and latency\footnote{Model latency is determined by time to first token (TTFT) and tokens per second (TPS).
-The total time to generate a response is $\text{TTFT} + number\_of\_tokens / \text{TPS}$.
-Models with more parameters typically take more time to generate tokens (lower TPS), and cost more.}.
-For quality, it is not obvious which model is best suited for a task.
-Some frameworks that manage conversations with LLMs are restricted to only the models supported by the API provider - for example, OpenAI’s Assistants API~\cite{openai_assistant} does not work with smaller Phi~\cite{phi3} models.
-Even when you have an API that interfaces with multiple providers, such as LangChain~\cite{langchain}, it is still not clear which one is the right choice.
+\paragraph{Model selection.} The most important aspect in determining the cost of an LLM task is typically the choice of model, which affects a number of factors like quality of responses, cost and latency.
+Some APIs integrate with multiple providers~\cite{langchain}, but it is not always clear \emph{how} to select a model.
+Other frameworks are restricted to only some models - for example, OpenAI’s Assistants API~\cite{openai_assistant} does not work with smaller models (e.g., Phi~\cite{phi3}).

-We hypothesize that an expensive model can be an overkill for certain tasks: some questions can be answered just as well by a cheaper model as an expensive model.
-This follows naturally from the assumption that some tasks are easier than others.
-To test this hypothesis, we used questions from the MT-Bench dataset, a popular benchmark used to rank LLM performance~\cite{zheng2023judging}.
-First, we had GPT3.5, GPT4, Haiku, Sonnet, and Opus answer all the MT-Bench questions.
-Then we used GPT4 to score the other four models' answers from 1 to 10.
-GPT4 is provided with scoring instructions and its answer as a reference answer.
-We borrowed this strategy of using an LLM as a ``judge'' from recent work that shows the promise of this approach~\cite{zheng2023judging, openailaccuracyoptimizations}.

-Our results in Fig.~\ref{fig:diffreferencecdf} show that over half the questions can be answered by Haiku with a score of 8 or higher, and 30\% with a score of 9 or higher.
-This suggests there are questions that a lower cost model (e.g., Haiku) can answer as well as a higher cost model (e.g., GPT4).
-Therefore, an intelligent strategy for picking an appropriate model, also referred to in recent work as model routing~\cite{ong2024routellmlearningroutellms, ding2024hybrid}, may significantly reduce costs while maintaining the quality of the most expensive model.
+The key observation underlying this optimization is that most expensive models can be an overkill for certain, easier, queries.
+Therefore, an intelligent strategy for picking an appropriate model, also referred to in recent work as model routing~\cite{frugalgpt, ong2024routellmlearningroutellms, ding2024hybrid}, may significantly reduce costs while maintaining the quality of the most expensive model.

-An intelligent strategy could have LLMs collaborate to create final responses that cost less in the aggregate.
-One way is to use a high cost model only to write limited hints that a cheaper model consumes before constructing a lengthy response.
-Another strategy, the approach we take in \S\ref{sec:design}, is to have a high cost model verify the output of a low cost model.